Sexual assaults on campus

 Disturbing trends have been revealed about the frequency of sexual assaults in university settings – especially at live-in colleges – and it’s far worse than most people realise.
 With victim blaming and reporting not being adequately acted upon, a dark culture continues to grow unchecked on campuses across Australia.

 A national report on sexual assault and sexual harassment was undertaken at all 39 Australian universities in 2017 by the Australian Human Rights Commission.
-The findings were alarming and highlight the issue of sexual abuse being more prevalent at universities than the wider community.
+The findings were alarming and highlighted the issue of sexual abuse being more prevalent at universities than in the wider community.

 What is sexual assault?

 Sexual assault is any unwanted sexual behaviour that makes a person feel threatened, scared, or uncomfortable.
 It can range in severity from being shown indecent images to the penetration of a person’s body, commonly known as rape.

 If someone is forced into sexual acts without their consent, is exposed to something sexual that makes them feel uncomfortable, or is touched when they don’t want to be, then they may be a victim of sexual assault.

 What is consent and why does it matter?

 Consent is an agreement between parties to engage in sexual activity.
 Consent is required for any activity from touching to kissing, to bodily penetration, and must be an informed decision.